DanieleParravicini/DanieleParravicini/README.md

 ### Hi there 👋
-I'm freshly graduated with honours in Computer Science and Engineering at Politecnico di Milano.
-I have a solid background in programming and software development and my current interests spans across computing architectures implemented in FPGAs.
+I graduated with honours in Computer Science and Engineering at Politecnico di Milano.
+I have a solid background in programming and software development and my current interests spans across computing architectures either implemented in ASICs and FPGAs.

 ![](https://img.shields.io/badge/OS-Ubuntu-informational?style=flat&logo=Ubuntu&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=Windows&logoColor=white&color=2bbc8a)